greydanus/stereograms/README.md

-stereograms
+Stereograms
 =======
 Code for playing with random dot stereograms.
-Originally built as a supplement to my article "Depth perception: more than meets the eye"
+Originally built as a supplement to my article *Depth perception: more than meets the eye*

 Description
 -----------